Rogudev/azure-to-mongodb-spark/README.md

 MongoDB collections can be created using `create_collections.py`.
 This script connects to MongoDB, uses the previously generated list of exercises, and creates the corresponding collections in the database.

 ## Key Features:
-- Real-time data streaming and batch processing.
+- Real-time data streaming and processing.
 - Automatic transformation of input data into the appropriate format for MongoDB.
 - Handles missing values and processes columns to clean the dataset.
 - Utilizes Azure Blob Storage and MongoDB for data storage.